UPES M.Tech Admissions 2026

 Ranked #45 Among Universities in India by NIRF | 1950+ Students Placed 91% Placement, 800+ Recruiters

-GATE Qualifying Marks 2026 - IIT Guwahati will release the GATE qualifying marks for 2026 online.
-Candidates can check the GATE 2026 official website at gate2026.iitg.ac.in.
+GATE Qualifying Marks 2026 - IIT Guwahati will release the GATE qualifying marks for 2026 on the official website, gate2026.iitg.ac.in.
+The expected qualifying marks are 28-37 for the general category, 26 -28.3 for OBC/EWS and 27-31 for SC/ST candidates.
 The GATE qualifying marks are the minimum marks that candidates require to clear the exam.
 The GATE 2026 qualifying marks are also available along with the candidate's result.
-Aspirants who score above the qualifying mark for GATE 2026 can participate in the GATE 2026 counselling.
-Candidates can find the category-wise qualifying marks below.
+Aspirants who score above the qualifying mark can participate in the GATE 2026 counselling.
 On average, the qualifying mark for GATE 2026 is comparatively higher for General category students than for the OBC, SC/ST, and PwD.
-The GATE 2026 cutoff has been updated below from the content.

 This Story also Contains